 Los Padrinos Juvenile Hall Sex Abuse Lawsuits

-If you have a potential lawsuit for sexual abuse at Los Padrinos Juvenile Hall, call our California sex abuse lawyers today at 800-553-8082 or contact us online.
+There has already been one big sex abuse settlement for Los Padrinos sex abuse victims, and we expect another.
+If you have a potential lawsuit for sexual abuse at Los Padrinos Juvenile Hall, call our sex abuse lawyers today at 800-553-8082 or contact us online.

 About Los Padrinos Juvenile Hall

-Los Padrinos Juvenile Hall in Downey, California first opened back in 1957.
-For six decades Los Padrinos served as a juvenile detention facility for “pre-disposition” offenders – i.e., those who were charged with criminal violations but were awaiting final adjudication and sentencing.
-Los Padrinos was one of three juvenile halls serving Los Angeles County and it was under the operational control of the LA County Probation Department.
+Los Padrinos Juvenile Hall in Downey, California, first opened in 1957.
+For six decades, it served as a juvenile detention facility for “pre-disposition” offenders, those who were charged with criminal violations but were awaiting final adjudication and sentencing.
+Los Padrinos was one of three juvenile halls serving Los Angeles County, and it was under the operational control of the LA County Probation Department.

-In the early days of operation Los Padrinos could hold a maximum of about 200 juvenile inmates.
-A major expansion project in the 1990s expanded that capacity to 500 juvenile detainees between the ages of 12-18.
+In the early days of operation, Los Padrinos could hold a maximum of about 200 juvenile inmates.
+A major expansion project in the 1990s increased the capacity to 500 juvenile detainees between the ages of 12 and 18.

 Shutdown and Reopening

 In the summer of 2019, Los Padrinos was shut down due to dysfunction and declining inmate population.
 It was converted and repurposed into a shelter for young women.
-However, in 2023 LA County was essentially forced to reopen Los Padrinos after state authorities forced the closure of LA County’s 2 other juvenile facilities.
+However, in 2023, LA County was essentially forced to reopen Los Padrinos after state authorities forced the closure of LA County’s two other juvenile facilities.

 Lawsuits for Sexual Abuse at Los Padrinos